clarkfitzg/phd_research/notes/code_analysis_tasks.md

 structure that's modular to the language?
 That would be super cool, because we could optimize that object directly.
 We could translate it to and from any language we like.
-The trouble I have with the rquery package is that it's tied to tightly to R, when it has no reason to be.
+The trouble I have with the rquery package is that it's tied to tightly to R, when I see no reason for it to be.

 This is really exciting to me.

-This reminds me of how the snowlake database keeps the queries in something standard like JSON.
+This reminds me of the queries I saw at work that are represented with some JSON.

 Jake Vanderplas did something similar with [plotting in Python's altair](https://github.com/altair-viz/altair) that implements plotting based on the [Vega specification](https://vega.github.io/vega/examples/bar-chart/).
+So I'm thinking about a similar specification for data analysis.

 It's also similar to LLVM providing a more modular framework for compilers.